-When it comes to collectible and trading card games (CCGs and TCGs), Magic: The Gathering is the first game most people think.
+When it comes to collectible card games (CCGs) and trading card games (TCGs), Magic: The Gathering is the first game most people think.
 Wizards of the Coast first launched the game back in 1993, and it has caused games of the sort to become far more popular.

-If Magic just isn’t the game for you, but you still want to get into the world of card games, you should give these games a shot, as they’ll scratch a similar itch while bringing something different to the table.
+If Magic just isn't the game for you, but you still want to get into the world of such card games, you should give the following games a shot.
+They'll scratch a similar itch while bringing something different to the table.

-Note: There are lots of other card games out there that are out of print, but for today, we’re only looking at games that are still actively printing cards.
+Note: There are lots of other card games out there that are out of print.
+We’re only looking at card games that are still actively printing.

 Year Released: 1995